Bar Works: Locations

 The second location in Manhattan’s Times Square opened for business in February 2016.
 The Times Square space occupied 4,500 square foot with a capacity for 300 people.
 It shut down in early 2017 following difficulties attracting a steady client base.

 In June 2016, Bar Works announced plans to open a 6,000 sq ft co-working space at Jack's Restaurant in San Francisco after acquiring the freehold to the second oldest restaurant in the city.
 In May 2017 it was announced that the building would be converted from a co-working space into a restaurant unaffiliated with Bar Works.
-In January of 2017, Bar Works also attempted to open a location in Wynwood, Miami.
+In January 2017, Bar Works also attempted to open a location in Wynwood, Miami.
 All the physical infrastructure was finished, including three large murals on the building, before it closed down within two months of opening.

 Bar Works Investment

 Bar Works sold workspaces to investors, starting at $25,000 each.
 The investors then leased the spaces back to Bar Works for a period of 10 years.
 The leaseback investment offers guaranteed returns of 14% per annum.
 In response to skepticism of such high guaranteed returns over such a long period of time, Bar Works hired unnamed auditors to review the company, who described the business model as "bomb-proof".